Clinicians need information about your new products — but timing and placement is everything.

 Content marketing is a powerful tool to bring healthcare professionals up to speed with the benefits of your products.

-Throughout the length of the sales funnel — from initial customer awareness to the point of purchase — smart, informative content showcases the strengths of your brand and your offering, and puts it into a market context that ties it directly to the needs of the people who are going to buy, use or be treated by it.
+Throughout the length of the sales funnel — from initial customer awareness to the point of purchase — smart, informative content showcases the strengths of your brand and your offering.
+It also puts it into a market context that ties it directly to the needs of the people who are going to buy, use, or be treated by it.

 Consumers increasingly expect relevance from brands’ content, especially in the wake of the COVID-19 pandemic.
 In a recent survey by NBCUniversal Advertising Sales, 69% of respondents said they want to see brands reference current events.

 Relevance is crucial for business customers as well, but be aware: The more specialized the audience, and the more constrained their time, the more precise you’ll have to be about the form, function, and placement of your content.